axydavid/ElecTrip/SerialTerminal-Android-master7/README.md

-# SerialTerminal-Android
+# ElecTrip

-This app is a simple serial terminal.
-It is very useful debugging tool for serial communication applications.
+This app is built uppon a serial terminal.

 Compatibility :
  - Bluetooth